IMPRESS your visitors

 Chau Ho - Game Designer Portfolio

-If you are looking for a sleek and professional game design portfolio example, then you need to check out Chau Ho’s portfolio website.
+If you are looking for a sleek and professional game design portfolio example, check out Chau Ho’s website.

 The website is a great blend of vectors and information and can seamlessly showcase all of Chau Ho’s work on one single page.